devopsarr/prowlarr-go/prowlarr/docs/SystemApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetApiV1SystemStatusRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetSystemStatusRequest struct via the builder pattern

 ### Return type